debbieyuster/cmps530-hw0/README.md

-This repo has starter code for a CSE 163 assignment run in GitHub classroom.
+This repo has starter code for a CMPS 530 assignment.